RicoJia/ricojia.github.io/_posts/2022/2022-03-27-deep-learning-transformer-2-attention-mechanism.markdown

 \end{gather*}
 $$

-**Mask `M`** is applied before softmax, after calculating the attention score `a` (not shown in the illustration).
+**The attention mask, a.k.a look-ahead mask `M`** is applied before softmax, after calculating the attention score `a` (not shown in the illustration).
 In the attention is all you need paper, the [look-ahead mask is applied](./2022-03-26-deep-learning-transformer1-positional-encoding-and-masking.markdown/#look-ahead-mask) to make sure future words are not considered in the current step.
 The "attention is all you need" paper worded this point only with the basic intent, which I found confusing at the first time 😭

 ```
 "We need to prevent leftward information flow in the decoder to preserve the auto-regressive property.
 We implement this inside of scaled dot-product attention by masking out (setting to −∞) all values in the input of the softmax which correspond to illegal connections"